MelSumner/MelSumner.github.io/_posts/2024-12-01-reflections-marriage.md

 ## A message for anyone considering marriage

-The thing is, you do you, Unless that is giving up all of your personhood to this idea of being a man's helpmate, then quit that shit.
+The thing is, you do you.
+Unless you doing you means giving up all of your personhood to this idea of being a man's helpmate.
+Then quit that shit.
 Open your eyes and free yourself.
-You are not a slave, you've never been a slave, and there is no eternal damnation for you setting emotional boundaries for yourself.
+You are not a slave, you've never been a slave, and there is no eternal damnation for setting up emotional boundaries.

 Otherwise for real, you do you.